Showmax/env/README.md

 ### Parsing slices

 We also support parsing slices.
-If a data field is declared as slice, the corresponding value parsed from env is treated as comma-separated list of values loaded into the slice.
+If a data field is declared as slice, the corresponding value parsed from environment is treated as comma-separated list of values loaded into the slice.
 This behavior is baked-in and is not configurable.

-The following rules apply to the individual slice items:
+The following rules apply to the slice parsing:

 * Individual items are parsed recursively using the same rules according to their underlying data-type.
-* A slice value cannot contain null-byte.
-* The individual values may be enclosed in double-quotes (useful when an item contains spaces or similar).
-* An empty slice item must be always enclosed in double-quotes.
+* The items are separated by comma.
+If one needs a comma to be present in a slice item, it must be escaped by back-slash, like this: `\,`.
+The same applies to the back-slash itself: `\\`.
-* If, for some reason, a double-quote have to be contained in one of the values, it must be prefixed (escaped) by back-slash.
+* A double-quotes are also reserved for special use.
+All commas and back-slashes inside double quotes are escaped automatically.
+If one needs a double-quote to be present in a slice item, it must be **always** escaped by back-slash like this: `\"`.
+* All leading and trailing spaces at the item boundaries (before and after comma), are ignored.
+Spaces inside double-quotes are never ignored.

 ### Parsing maps